 I started working during my high school years.
 My dad had taught me a lot of things including the value of reading, listening and doing; but more importantly he taught me work ethics.
-So I did each job the way it was supposed to be done and learned as much about it and the inner workings of the environment as I could.
+So, I did each job the way it was supposed to be done and learned as much about it and the inner workings of the business as I could.
 After high school I decided to attend college.
 Eastern Kentucky University was my school of choice.
 After a bit of higher education a wonderful thing happened to me.
 I met the love of my life and 46 years later she is still the love of my life and the best friend that I have ever had.
 We now have 2 wonderful children, a son and a daughter.
-In addition we have 5 fabulous grandchildren.
+In addition we have 5 fabulous grandchildren and one of the cutest Great Granddaughters you have ever seen.
 God truly blessed me with a fantastic family.

 After a bit more of college and the start of a family I had another wonderful thing happen.
 I was hired by IBM in Lexington Kentucky.
 I started working in their plant building typewriters at night and continued to go to college during the day.
 This worked for a couple of years and then I realized that I could do one or the other, but not both.
 So I made a decision to continue working at IBM.
 From my point of view I didn’t just have a job; I had the start of a fantastic career with a great company.
-I spent the first 9 years working about every type of manufacturing job available in the Lexington plant ending up working in quality control for final assembly of Selectric Typewriters.
+I spent the first 9 years working about every type of manufacturing job available in the Lexington plant ending up working in quality control.

 After that time God provided another opportunity as I was selected to move into a Customer Engineering position providing support for IBM’s entire line of office products.
 I quickly realized that customer service was something that I truly enjoyed.
 I started setting new goals for myself to be the best of the best.
 To exceed IBM’s customers’ expectations and I was able to do that.
 I was recognized many time and given opportunities to continue my training on both new products that IBM introduced and more importantly, customer service.